rfennell/AzurePipelines/Extensions/BuildUpdating/readme.md

           Issue #237 allowed reset of retension as well as setting
 - 1.8.x - Issue #380 fix to allow support for dev.azure.com URL format
 - 1.9.x - Issue #374 add better logging of update issues
+- 1.10.x - Issue #400 added support to variable update task for variablegroups